Panda-Ghost/notes-pre-gr.2/ENGL/thankyoumaamppt/test.md

 ## Example

+now let me explain it by the following examples.

 end of para.
 1 page 68

 > The large woman simply turned around and **kicked** him right square in his blue-jeaned sitter.
 Then she reached down, picked the boy up by his shirt front, and shook him until his teeth **rattled**.